ropensci/bowerbird/README.md

 ### Mac

-Use `brew install wget` or `brew install --with-libressl wget` if you get SSL-related errors.
+Use `brew install wget` or try `brew install --with-libressl wget` if you get SSL-related errors.
 If you do not have brew installed, see <https://brew.sh/>.

 Usage overview
 --------------